apereo/cas/docs/cas-server-documentation/planning/Security-Guide.md

 While sample data is provided for initial deployments, these keys MUST be regenerated per your specific environment.
 Please [see this guide](../installation/Configuring-SSO-Session-Cookie.html) for more info.

+### Protocol Ticket Encryption

+Protocol tickets that are issued by CAS may optionally go through a signing/encryption process.
+Even though the CAS server will always cross check ticket validity and expiration policy, this may be forced as an extra check to ensure ticket in transit to other applications are not tampered with and remain to be authentic.

+To see the relevant list of CAS properties, please [review this guide](../installation/Configuration-Properties.html).

 ### Ticket Registry Encryption

 Secure ticket replication as it regards clustered CAS deployments may be required to ensure generated tickets by CAS